TycheSoftwares/woocommerce-delivery-notes/readme.txt

 Contributors: ashokrane, tychesoftwares
 Donate link: https://www.paypal.me/TycheSoftwares
-Tags: packing slips, invoice, pdf invoice, delivery notes, woocommerce print invoice, print, pdf, invoices Requires at least: 4.4
+Tags: packing slips, invoice, pdf invoice, delivery notes, woocommerce print invoice Requires at least: 4.4
-Tested up to: 6.5.5
+Tested up to: 6.6.2
 Author URI: https://www.tychesoftwares.com/
 Stable tag: 5.1.0
 License: GPLv3 or later
 License URI: http://www.opensource.org/licenses/gpl-license.php

-Print invoices and delivery notes for WooCommerce orders.
+Create and print PDF invoices, delivery notes and receipts for your WooCommerce orders.
+Choose your document format from multiple templates.

 == Description ==

+> ###🚀&nbsp;&nbsp;New Launch: Flexi BOGO for WooCommerce
+>
+> The only BOGO plugin with a revenue tracking feature. **Now, at an attractive introductory price**.
+[Check out our new plugin here](https://www.tychesoftwares.com/products/woocommerce-flexi-bogo-plugin/?utm_source=wprepo&utm_medium=pluginpagetop&utm_campaign=WCDeliveryNotes).

 You can print out invoices and delivery notes for the WooCommerce orders.
 You can also edit the Company/Shop name, Company/Shop postal address and also add personal notes, conditions/policies (like a refund policy) and a footer imprint.